nrokh/BiofeedbackForGaitRetraining/README.md

 In addition, all post-processed features needed to run the statistical analyses and visualize experimental results are also shared here for convenience and ease in replicability.

 # Getting started
-This repository includes code from MATLAB, Python, and R.
+This repository includes code from MATLAB and Python.

 ## Running the experiment
 ### Imports